jaydeepborkar/Reading-List/README.md

 # Reading List
 List of research papers/blog posts I'm reading currently and plan to read.
-Most of them are on the adversarial machine learning and privacy.
+Most of them are on adversarial machine learning and privacy.
+Feel free to start a pull request if you have any interesting paper(s) to add.

 | Paper                              |Status |